 Select and copy the long ID string below, then create a deck in Hearthstone to export this deck into your game.

-Pure Paladin - once called No Neutral Paladin Paladin - retains the silliness, despite the name change.
+Pure Paladin utilises powerful spell synergies with Libram cards to gain both excellent value and tempo.
 You’re trying to kill your opponent early with aggression, but you’ve got a backup plan in case this doesn’t work.

 The two staple cards for this deck - Lightforged Zealot and Lightforged Crusader - are hugely powerful if you manage to get them played.
 There’s a chance you won’t need them, but they’re perfect for those games where your aggression needs a tiny bit extra to finish your opponent off.

 Late game: At this point, you might be running low on fuel.
-You've Discovered a couple strong Dragons with Bronze Explorer, you’ve played your 4 mana 8/8 in Nozdormu the Timeless and Tirion Fordring is on his last legs.
+You've played a bunch of Librams for cheap, buffed your minions, and generally done pretty well to survive this long.
+No worries though.
 Luckily, Lightforged Crusader is here to save the day, giving you 5 cards and a 7/7 body for 7 mana.
 If you’re lucky, you’ll get impactful direct damage too, like Consecration or Hammer of Wrath, but most of the Paladin cards available should be useful in some way.
 You can also use Lady Liadrin to fill your hand with Librams and other buff cards you’ve used on friendly characters, which will ideally be super cheap by this point in the game and help you finish strongly.

 This should help you get that last bit of damage out there, and take down your enemy before they can stabilise and run you out of resources.